All Episodes

 Is Berkeley stable?

-Is that is that stability?
+Is that stability?

-Was the women's march on Washington after Trump's inauguration?
+Was the women's march on Washington after Trump's inaugural, is that what is meant by stability?

-Where Madonna's up there making a fool of herself talking about wanting to blow up the White House and Ashley Judge making an even bigger fool of herself.
+Where Madonna's up there making a fool of herself, talking about wanting to blow up the White House and Ashley Judge making an even bigger fool of herself.

 I'm a nasty woman.